 I’m actually a big fan of this venue given its unique location overlooking not only the wake of the ship, but overhanging the sides as well – affording amazing 270-degree views.
 Not only that, but the lovely bartenders produce great cocktails.
 See you there at sunset?

-Part two of this blog series will explore the service and entertainment on board our Crown Princess British Isles and Ireland cruise with Princess Cruises.
-Coming soon.
+Part two of this blog series will explore the entertainment, activities and cabins on board our Crown Princess British Isles and Ireland cruise.
+Click the pic below to continue your journey.

 For more information about Princess Cruises, visit here.

 Disclaimer: I was a guest of Princess Cruises or this trip.
 All views and opinions are my own and I retain editorial control.
 I was not paid to attend this trip.